U.N. Says Saudi Bomb Kills 22 Children in Yemen

 “I echo the recent statement by the Secretary-General on Yemen, condemning such attacks on civilians and calling for an impartial, independent and prompt investigation into these most recent incidents,” Lowcock wrote.

-Just two weeks ago, a bomb launched by the Saudis — but manufactured in the United States — killed dozens of Yemeni children who were traveling on a summer-camp school bus.
+Just two weeks ago, a bomb launched by Saudi Arabia — but manufactured in the United States — killed dozens of Yemeni children who were traveling on a summer-camp school bus.

 A Saudi spokesman said the attack had been targeting rebel missile launchers, but called it a “legitimate military action,” and accused Houthis of using kids as “tools and covers for their terrorist acts.”

-Beginning in 2015, Saudi Arabia has engaged in a vicious campaign in Yemen, which is embroiled in a civil war between the current government, led by President Abdrabbuh Mansur Hadi,and Houthi rebels backed by Iran, Saudi Arabia’s archenemy.
-The United States came down firmly on the Saudi side during the last years of the Obama presidency, and has committed to the cause even more firmly under the Trump administration, which views Iran as the most clear and present danger in the Middle East.
+For the last three years, Yemen has been embroiled in a civil war between the current government, led by President Abdrabbuh Mansur Hadi, and Houthi rebels backed by Iran, Saudi Arabia’s archenemy.
+Since the war began, the Saudis have wielded their military might to back Hadi, helping to maintain the bloody stalemate that continues today.
+The United States came down firmly on the Saudis’ side during the last years of the Obama presidency, and has committed to their cause, financially and militarily, even more firmly under the Trump administration, which views Iran as the most clear and present danger in the Middle East.

+More than 10,000 people have been killed in the conflict so far.
+Saudi Arabia has imposed a punishing economic blockade against rebel areas in the already impoverished country while deliberately targeted civilian infrastructure like hospitals and water treatment plants.
+Thousands have died of cholera, and tens of millions are at risk of starvation.
+As New York’s Jonah Shepp puts it, the U.S. is abetting a “humanitarian disaster that could ultimately rival Syria and Iraq in its destabilizing impact on the region and the world.”

-A growing chorus of lawmakers is pushing back on the Trump administration’s blank-check approach to abetting war crimes.
+A growing chorus of lawmakers is pushing back against the Trump administration’s blank-check approach to abetting war crimes.
 A bipartisan group inserted a provision in defense bill signed by Trump on Monday requiring that Saudi Arabia and the United Arab Emirates — another major player in the Yemeni war — attempt to prevent civilian deaths in the future.

 But that rule is unlikely to have much teeth.
 And President Trump’s evident kinship with Saudi Crown Prince Mohammed bin Salman, who sells himself as a “reformer” to the West while pursuing his ruinous foreign policy and cracking down on dissenters at home, will likely complicate any effort to lessen the U.S. role in a rolling human-rights disaster.

-President Trump may have been moved by the sight of dead children enough to bomb Syria earlier this year.
-But when it comes to the Yemeni kids slaughtered with the help of America’s foreign policy choices, he remains unmoved.
+President Trump may have been stirred by the sight of dead children enough to bomb Syria earlier this year.
+But when it comes to the Yemeni kids slaughtered with the help of America’s money and weaponry, he remains unmoved.